 This can result in an allergic reaction within a short time frame after consuming the food.

-To diagnose immediate food allergies in children, a drop of test foods like eggs, milk, fish, and peanut are placed on your child’s skin.
+To diagnose immediate food allergies in children, a drop of test foods like eggs, milk, fish, and peanuts are placed on your child’s skin.

 This procedure is called the skin prick test.